The origins and celebrations of Chinese New Year

 “Everyone is born in a year with a zodiac sign relating to 12 different animals.
 Every 12 year lunar circle in China, you have your zodiac year, which is seen as a special year for you."

-So if you were born in 1960, 1972, 1984 or young enough to have been born in 1996, you were born in the year of the rat, and are thought to have personality traits such as being kind, sensitive and energetic.
+So if you were born in 1961, 1973, 1985 or young enough to have been born in 1997, you were born in the year of the rat, and are thought to have personality traits such as being reliable, fair and strong.

 The origins of New Year Celebrations

 The traditions of dragons, lanterns and firecrackers seems to have emerged from an ancient Chinese fable.
 The tale tells of a dreaded ocean dwelling beast known as the Nian, a vicious creature with the head of a lion and the body of a bull.
 Each spring, the Nian would come ashore and wreak havoc on a small Chinese village, destroying homes, and eating livestock.
 One year, a mysterious old wise man came to the village and told the village he knew of the beast’s weaknesses.
 He said that the Nian was incredibly afraid of loud noises, as well as the colour red.
 Taking the advice, houses and buildings were painted red and huge fires of crackling bamboo were made.
 Sure enough, Nian never returned to the village, and the villagers lived on in peace.